 Multi-factor Authentication (MFA) is a security enhancement that requires you to present two forms of evidence of identity in order to be granted access to your account.
-You will see the MFA page when you log in if you enabled it for your account (via the User Menu), or if an administrator enrolled you as part of account/organisational policy.
+You will see the MFA page when you log in if it has been enabled for your organisation/account.

 If you are an Account or Organisational Administrator, you can activate MFA for all or individual organisations that you are responsible for/have access to by clicking MFA link on the User Menu.

 MFA severely limits the ability of an unauthorised party to gain access to your account, even if one of the factors (e.g. your password) is compromised.
 SECTARA presently uses the Google Authenticator app for MFA (in the future other solutions will also be considered).